Xilinx/Vitis-AI/Vitis-AI-Library/README.md

 Do not put the files in any other path of the docker system.
 They will be lost after you exit the docker system.

 2. Download [vitis_ai_runtime_library_r1.1](https://www.xilinx.com/bin/public/openDownload?filename=vitis-ai-runtime-1.1.0.tar.gz) package.
-Untar it, find the `libvitis_ai_library-1.1.0-Linux-build<xx>.deb` packet and install it to the docker system.
+Untar it, find the `libvitis_ai_library-1.1.0-Linux-build<xx>.deb` package and install it to the docker system.
 ```
 $sudo dpkg -i libvitis_ai_library-1.1.0-Linux.deb
 ```